A Detailed Guide to Amazon Accounting for FBA Sellers

 Building your accounting tech stack

-The Amazon ecosystem is growing bigger everyday.
+The Amazon ecosystem is growing bigger every day.
 One of the biggest advantages of using cloud accounting software, such as Xero, is that you can integrate your key business software and bank accounts with it.

 In our experience working with dozens of eCommerce customers, including many Amazon sellers, here are the apps we most recommend.